-General Finishes water-based Pre-Cat Lacquer clear-drying wood finish uses new technology in the polymer manufacturing process.
-This novel formula produces a smaller and smoother particle, which translates into a big increase in film clarity.
-The chemical, water and yellowing resistance are superior to competitors, waterborne or solvent.
-With superior block resistance and stack time at a great price point, this the perfect finish when fast production time is needed.
+General Finishes water-based Enduro Pre-Cat Lacquer clear-drying wood finish uses new technology in the polymer manufacturing process.
+This unique formula produces a smaller and smoother particle, which translates into a big increase in film clarity.
+The chemical, water, and yellowing resistance are superior to competitors, waterborne or solvent.
+With superior block resistance and stack time at a great price point, this is the perfect professional coating when fast production time is needed.
 Can be buffed to a high wet-gloss look.
 Spray tip recommendations.
 4 Reasons to Switch to Water-Based Finishes Download 2021 Professional Water Based Product Catalog here

 General Finishes Enduro Pre-Cat Lacquer Application Steps

 CAUTION: Do NOT use GF Enduro Pre-Cat Lacqueror any other clear coat, over white or light paints such as GF Milk Paint, or GF White Poly as it may cause yellowing.
 Any clear coat can become reactive over wood substrates or existing finishes, causing tannin or dye bleed-though regardless of priming.
 All of GF's white paints do NOT require a topcoat.

 Enduro Pre-Cat Lacquer is a hard topcoat engineered for a good price point.
 If higher durability is needed, use Enduro Clear Poly.
 See our comparison tool for more information.